Hockey roundup: Tag Bertuzzi scores two goals for Flint; Roque joins Blashill with Soo honor

 Sault Ste.
 Marie native and Olympic silver medalist Abby Roque became the latest person to be presented a key to the city on May 14.

-Former Red Wings coach Jeff Blashill was also honored in 2021.
+Former Red Wings coach and Soo native Jeff Blashill was also honored in 2021.

 Roque Star: How Michigan hockey helped indigenous woman reach Olympic fame